Using Jobcentre plus ‘Moving to work’ schemes

 To claim jobseeker’s allowance, you need to be available for and actively seeking work.
-See our factsheet claiming jobseeker’s allowance.
+See our information on claiming jobseeker’s allowance.

 You can be referred to any relevant Jobcentre Plus scheme while you are on jobseeker’s allowance.
 A referral can be made by either a Jobcentre Plus or a Work Programme adviser.
 For details of the Work Programme see below.

 If you’re in the work-related activity group you’re expected to take part in work-related activity once your youngest child is three.

 You’re not expected to start work but Jobcentre Plus will require you to take certain steps to improve your chances of getting a job when your employment and support allowance ends.